DarkRawel/DarkRealm/README.md

 # 🕹️ DarkRealm - A Text-Based Adventure Game

-DarkRealm is a fantasy-themed text adventure game written in Python.
+**DarkRealm** is a fantasy-themed text adventure game written in Python.
 You’ll explore mysterious lands, make difficult choices, and shape your destiny — one line at a time.

-For now just a small demo since I just started no development.
+> 🚧 This is just a small demo — development has just begun.
-If you what you can join me no this jury.
+> 🧭 If you’d like, feel free to join me on this journey!

 ---

 ## 🚀 Features
-- Character creation (name, class)
+- 🧙 Character creation (name, class)
-- Choice-based story
+- 📜 Choice-based storytelling
-- Simple combat and inventory
+- ⚔️ Simple combat and inventory
-- ASCII visuals (for fun)
+- 🎨 ASCII visuals (for fun)
-- Expandable story system
+- 🧩 Expandable story system

 ---

 ## 🛠 Requirements
-- Python 3.10+
+- Python **3.10+**
-- Works in any terminal or command line
+- Works in any **terminal** or **command line**

 ---